koii-network/docs/concepts/what-are-tasks/what-are-tasks/what-are-tasks.md

 ![banner](<../img/What%20are%20tasks%20(1).png>)

-<p>Koii tasks (currently in beta) provide a microservices economy to app developers, where nodes trustlessly complete off-chain executables, and return the results on-chain.
+<p>Koii tasks provide a microservices economy to app developers, where nodes trustlessly complete off-chain executables, and return the results on-chain.
 Witness nodes track this process, verifying the work, and auditing any malicious parties.</p>

 ## Quick Links